 Making Dal Makani Vegan and a Funny Story

 Dal Makhani comes from the Punjab region of India and is a staple in Northern Indian cooking.
 It consists of black lentils, red kidney beans, spices, ghee and cream.
 Since I don’t eat cream, I use almond or coconut milk instead.
 I find the flavor is still rich and creamy.
 Because the kidney beans require extra cooking, I make them the day before in a pressure cooker.
 I’ve often considered omitting the kidney beans entirely but I chicken out in the end.
 You can use organic drained canned beans if in a pinch.
+I’ve also cut way back on the peppers.
+It’s easier to add more heat, but I’ve ruined several batches that were too spicy.

 I served this dish to British friends visiting from London (who KNOW good Indian food).
 They finished their bowls and asked for more.
 I was on cloud nine…(they aren’t even vegan).